PatelGH0512/acquisitions/README.md

 - **Validation** with **Zod**
 - **Testing** with **Jest** + **Supertest**

-This README is written to be recruiter-friendly: it explains the architecture, data flow, and how the system works end-to-end.
+This README file explains the architecture, data flow, and how the system works end-to-end.

 ---